jsconf/2017.jsconf.eu/accessibility.md

 If you are in need of an assistant, they will not be required to buy a ticket.

 We would love to welcome you to our conferences!

+## At the event

+If you are attending the conference, find more info on our [event accessibility page](/a11y/)